 ||Dr Christian KREKEL|

-Expertise: Environmental Economics, Labour Economics, Policy and Programme Evaluation, Applied Microeconometrics, Spatial Analysis
+Expertise: Behavioural Economics, Wellbeing, Policy and Programme Evaluation, Applied Microeconometrics, Applied Panel Analysis, Spatial Analysis

-Biography:I am a Post-Doctoral Research Fellow at the Centre for Economic Performance, London School of Economics, and a Consultant at the World Bank.
+Biography:I am an Assistant Professor in Behavioural Science in the Department of Psychological and Behavioural Science, London School of Economics.
+I am also a Research Associate at the Centre for Economic Performance, London School of Economics, and at the Wellbeing Research Centre, University of Oxford.

-I am an applied economist: my research fields are environmental and labour economics, policy and programme evaluation, and applied microeconometrics, with a particular focus on spatial analysis.
-My PhD in Economics was completed at the Paris School of Economics in the autumn of 2017.
+I am an applied economist: my research fields are behavioural economics and wellbeing, policy and programme evaluation, and applied panel and spatial analysis.
+I obtained my PhD in Economics from the Paris School of Economics.

-For my work, I have been awarded the FEEM Award (Young Economist Award) by the European Economic Association.
+For my work, I have been awarded the Young Economist Award (FEEM Award) by the European Economic Association.

 - PhD in Economics, Paris School of Economics